 So, who's the winner?

-The organizational structure refers to the way a company is organized, structures and divided into different departments and teams.
+The organizational structure refers to the way a company is organized, structured ,and divided into different departments and teams.

 An organizational structure allows to define roles and responsibilities for all team members in the company, and to make communication between companies and departments easier and smoother.

-First, it breaks silos between the company departments, then it gives ops team more autonomy.
+First, it breaks silos between the company departments, then it gives the ops team more autonomy.

 You are not tied to one specific department.
 Ops can build one single source of truth that goes beyond one department and have a better overview over the entire customer journey.